-LeadingAge-Ziegler Graduate Fellowship Award in Strategic and Financial Planning
+LeadingAge-Ziegler Graduate Fellowship Award in Strategic & Financial Planning

 Appalachian State University

-To promote interest and provide educational opportunities to individuals in the healthcare field, Well•Spring established the Well•Spring Retirement Community Scholarship in Healthcare Management at the Walker College of Business at Appalachian State University.
-This scholarship will provide assistance to future healthcare providers for many years to come in a crucial area where qualified candidates are in high demand.
+To promote interest and provide educational opportunities to individuals in the healthcare field, Well·Spring established the Well·Spring Retirement Community Scholarship in Healthcare Management at the Walker College of Business at Appalachian State University.
+This scholarship provides assistance to future healthcare providers for many years to come in a crucial area where qualified candidates are in high demand.

-North Carolina A&T State University, The University of North Carolina at Greensboro and Guilford Technical Community College
+North Carolina A&T State University, UNCG & Guilford Technical Community College

-Well•Spring Retirement Community established four Endowed Scholarship Funds in Nursing at North Carolina A&T State University, UNCG and Guilford Technical Community College.
-These funds afford the schools the opportunity to attract and retain capable, deserving students pursuing a degree in Nursing.
-As a provider of healthcare services, Well•Spring recognizes the critical shortages facing the healthcare industry and believes that our financial support in this area of study benefits not only the individual students and the schools but our community and its rapidly growing senior population.
+Well·Spring, A Life Plan Community established four endowed scholarship funds in nursing at North Carolina A&T State University, UNCG and Guilford Technical Community College.
+These funds afford the schools the opportunity to attract and retain capable, deserving students pursuing a degree in nursing.
+As a provider of healthcare services, Well·Spring recognizes the critical shortages facing the healthcare industry and believes that our financial support in this area of study benefits not only the individual students and the schools but our community and its rapidly growing senior population.

 NC State Board of Examiners for Nursing Home Administrators (NCBENHA)

-The primary purpose of the NCBENHA is to license nursing home administrators; however it is also responsible for developing, imposing and enforcing standards that must be met by individuals in order to be licensed as nursing home administrators.
-Former Governor Easley appointed Well•Spring Services, Inc., President/CEO, Steve Fleming, to NCBENHA.
-He was subsequently elected Chair of the Board to serve and represent over 40,000 nursing home residents, their administrators and the facilities in which they reside.
-In addition, two Well•Spring Retirement Community senior staff members donate time and expertise to serve as Preceptors and present educational sessions as they train aspiring Nursing Home Administrators.
+The primary purpose of the NCBENHA is to license nursing home administrators; it is also responsible for developing, imposing and enforcing standards that must be met by individuals in order to be a licensed nursing home administrator.
+Former Governor Mike Easley appointed Steve Fleming, president and CEO of The Well•Spring Group, to NCBENHA.
+He was subsequently elected Chair of the Board to serve and represent over 40,000 nursing home residents, their administrators and the facilities in where they reside.
+In addition, two Well·Spring senior staff members donate time and expertise to serve as preceptors and present educational sessions as they train aspiring nursing home administrators.